vmware-archive/terraforming-aws/README.md

 - rds_instance_count: **(default: 0)** Whether or not you would like an RDS for your deployment
 - dns_suffix: **(required)** Domain to add environment subdomain to

+## Isolation Segments (optional)
+- create_isoseg_resources *(optional)* Set to 1 to create HTTP load-balancer across 3 zones for isolation segments.
+If set, the following 2 isoseg variables are also required.
+- isoseg_ssl_cert: *(optional)* SSL certificate for HTTP load balancer configuration.
+Can be either trusted or self-signed.
+- isoseg_ssl_cert_private_key:  *(optional)* Private key for above SSL certificate.

 ## Running

 ### Standing up environment